 For instance, if you use an e-mail plugin in Jenkins, you can create a post-build step to send an e-mail after the analysis is complete.

 If you use the Polyspace plugin in Jenkins, you can use Polyspace helper utilities for the entire e-mail notification process.
-See Sample Scripts for Polyspace Analysis with Jenkins
+See Sample Scripts for Polyspace Analysis with Jenkins.

 Alternatively, results can be directly assigned to owners based on their file paths.
 You can set up email notifications that exports a separate results file per owner and sends an email to each owner with the corresponding results file in attachment.
 See Assign Owners and Export Assigned Results.